 Abnormal Pap Smear

 Many gynecological disorders, including ovarian cysts, uterine fibroids, or malignant tumors, can be easily detected with the help of ultrasound.
-RWC offers in house ultrasound imaging done by diagnostic sonographer, Michelle Polhamus.
-An ultrasound, which provides a picture of internal organs, tissue, and fluid in the body, may be recommended for symptoms including painful periods, menstrual irregularities, pelvic pain, or postmenopausal bleeding.
-Most often a gynecological ultrasound is done transvaginally.
-This means that a small ultrasound transducer, covered with a protective sheath, is inserted part way into the vagina.
+RWC offers in-house ultrasound imaging done by our diagnostic sonographer, Michelle Polhamus.
+An ultrasound, which provides a picture of internal organs, tissue, and fluid in the body, may be recommended for symptoms including painful periods, menstrual irregularities, pelvic pain, or post-menopausal bleeding.
+Most often, a gynecological ultrasound is done transvaginally.
+This means that a small ultrasound transducer, covered with a protective sheath, is inserted partway into the vagina.
 This is the most effective way ultrasound can help detect changes in the size, shape, and overall condition of your uterus, ovaries, fallopian tubes, and bladder.
-Information gained from ultrasound imaging helps our providers develop the most appropriate plan of care for each patient.
+The information gained from ultrasound imaging helps our providers develop the most appropriate care plan for each patient.

 RWC provides comprehensive gynecological care, including indicated gynecological surgeries.
 Our providers will assist each patient in reviewing all treatment options and discussing any alternatives to surgery.
 If, after a thorough evaluation, surgery is determined to be the best option, RWC will take care of you.
 Drs.
 Rhett and Smith have privileges at East Cooper Regional Medical Center and Roper Hospital Systems.
 If your condition requires, they can provide the continuity of care necessary when facing major surgery.
 A pre-op visit will be scheduled at RWC to review all the risks and benefits of your operation, obtain any required lab work, as well as give you any needed prescriptions.
 You will be given ample time to get all your questions answered.
 Scheduling will be taken care of by RWC.